larshnordli/acit-node-starter/README.md

 `cd <your-project-name>`

-Install dependecies.
+Install Server Dependencies (NodeJS)

 `yarn install`

+Install Client Dependencies (React)

+`cd client`
+`yarn install`

 To build the project and launch a development server with hot reload.
+Go back to your project root.

 `yarn dev`

-The NodeJS server will be listening on https://localhost:3000
+IMPORTANT

+The React development server will launch on https://localhost:3000 and will proxy requests to your NodeJS server that will be listening on https://localhost:3001.
+For development, purposes you DO NOT interact with the NodeJS server directly.
+Instead, you let the React development server proxy the requests to the NodeJS server.

 ---